Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey

-As neurosymbolic reasoning on graph structures is still a young area of research, there are plenty of technical and practical areas yet to be fully explored.
-We suggest a number of prospective directions next, which we hope will cultivate a greater interest in this domain.
+As neurosymbolic reasoning over KGs is still a young field of research, there are plenty of technical and practical areas yet to be fully explored.
+We next mention several common limitations of these approaches, then suggest a number of prospective directions, which we hope will cultivate a greater interest in this domain.
 In particular, we note that many of these directions could be useful for biomedical data and applications, so we use a number of examples in this domain to illustrate our points.